LiskHQ/lisk-token-claim/packages/claim-backend/README.md

 # Claim Backend

-This library supplies leaf details to frontend.
+This library supplies leaf details to frontend by providing an endpoint that responds with details necessary for the claim.
 It also stores partial signatures of claims from multisig addresses.

 ## Additional Requirement